hyperspy/hyperspy/doc/user_guide/model.rst

 same shape as the data's signal, where ``True`` means that the datapoint will be used in the fitting routine.

-A signal range can be set using axes units by creating another signal2D object:
 The example below shows how a boolean array can be easily created from the signal and how the ``isig`` syntax can be used to define the signal range.